-Moderate and repeated disciplinary infractions will involve the direct intervention of the Campus Director.
-Severe or repeated moderate disciplinary infractions will involve the Campus Director and the Vice President of Student Life.
+Moderate and repeated disciplinary infractions will involve the direct intervention of the Director of Campus Life.
+Severe or repeated moderate disciplinary infractions will involve the Director of Campus Life and the Vice President of Student Life.

 Students may appeal a disciplinary decision on grounds that: